ayahajjeh/reverse-engineering/README.md

 # Reverse Engineering Binary Files Using GDB
-`This was my Project 1 for CS69.17 Software Security class at Dartmouth College.`
+`This was my Project 1 for the CS69.17 Software Security class at Dartmouth College.`

 In this project, I acquire hands-on experience in practical reverse engineering, developing a comprehensive understanding of ELF binary programs, their execution, and their interaction with the underlying software system.